mljar/docs/docs/features/automl.md

 ## `features_selection`

 This step is a second part of Feature Selection procedure.
-Please refer to [Features Selection](/features/features_selection/) section in the documentation for details.
+Please refer to the [Features Selection](/features/features_selection/) section in the documentation for details.

 In this step: